dxe/dxesf-docs/docs/index.md

 Organizers may vote in elections, on the governance structure, on strategic plans for the Chapter, and any other matters the parliamentary authority allows the membership to decide.

 ### 3.4.
-Movement-Power Index
+Voter Eligibility

-To be in good standing and eligible to vote, a Chapter Member must have been on the Movement-Power Index for 2 of the past 3 full months at the time of the vote.
+To be eligible to vote, a Chapter Member must be in good standing at the time of the vote.

+Good standing means a Chapter Member has:

+1. been on the Movement-Power Index for at least 2 of the past 3 full months; and
+2. attended at least 1 animal care event within the past 6 full months.

+An animal care event means:

+1. a sanctuary or microsanctuary work party;
+2. a pigeon de-stringing event; or
+3. any other event organized to provide direct care to animals and approved by the Animal Care Working Group.

 ## 4. Officers